Political Science (PSC)

 PSC-2501 Women and Politics (3 Credits)

 This course analyzes women in American political life.
-It also examines the transforming impact that women's actions have on the political process and American political life and how politics impact on women in society in the cases of the rights of women in empowerment and educaiton and familial and reproductive rights.
+It also examines the transforming impact that women's actions have on the political process and American political life and how politics impact on women in society in the cases of the rights of women in empowerment and education and familial and reproductive rights.

 PSC-2502 Government and Business (3 Credits)